hris-front-end-team/demo-azure-active-directory-wsfederation/README.md

         (VII) If authorization rules ARE met, the service's API code gets executed and the result is returned in an HTTP Response.

-        (VII) If authorization rules are NOT met, by default, HTTP 403 Forbidden Response is sent back, but things may vary -- alternatives will not be described here in detail.
+        (VIII) If authorization rules are NOT met, by default, HTTP 403 Forbidden Response is sent back, but things may vary -- alternatives will not be described here in detail.

       (IX) If authentication cookie is NOT found or HAS expired, by default, the authentication flow triggers, after which a redirection to the requested resource will happen (now with the unexpired authentication